Caferino/Area-51/README.md

 ## Using Git LFS

+***Skippable: Currently it's only needed for a single 4K skybox image that's over 40MB, but might need it for heavier assets later.***

 This project uses Git LFS (Large File Storage) to handle large files.
 Before cloning or working with the repository, make sure you have Git LFS installed on your machine.

 ### Installing Git LFS